 If the person can barely breathe due to a blocked airway, emergency treatment is usually necessary.
 The foreign object might be removed from the airway using back blows, the Heimlich maneuver, or CPR.

-You can prevent this issue by keeping small objects out of the reach of toddlers and infants.
-You should also avoid putting small foreign objects in your own mouth — especially items that can slip down your throat and block your airway.
+You can prevent this issue by keeping small objects out of reach of infants and toddlers.
+Avoid putting small foreign objects in your own mouth — especially items that can slip down your throat and block your airway.
 Remember, anyone can accidentally swallow a foreign object.

 Infants, toddlers, and even adults can swallow foreign objects.
-In most cases, the digestive system will process the item naturally and the body will pass the item within a few days without causing damage.
+In most cases, the digestive system will process the item naturally and the body will pass the item within seven days without causing damage.

-However, a foreign object left in the body could cause an infection or damage organs, so it’s best to check in with a doctor.
+However, a foreign object left in the body could cause an infection or damage organs.
+It’s best to check in with your doctor.
 If the object blocks an airway, seek immediate treatment.